 There is a drop-off area west of the main entrance on Liberty Street that coincides with a crosswalk ramp.
 This is a great entrance to use to avoid stepping onto curbs.
 Several accessible parking spaces are located within a block’s radius on State St., Thompson St., E. Liberty St., and E. Washington St, as well as the Maynard parking structure.
 Click here for a map of accessible parking in Ann Arbor.

-Water fountains are available on the main floor of the Michigan Theater and the second floor of the State Theatre, near the restrooms with ADA approved height restrictions.
-Cups of water are available upon request.
+At the Michigan Theater, water fountains are available on the main floor near the restrooms.
+At the State Theatre, a water fountain is available on the second floor near the restrooms.
+Cups of water are also available at both theaters’ concessions upon request.